Is it even practical to have morning routine habits in our busy teacher lives?

 Continued learning, be it for any area of your life, is a process that takes time and commitment.
 As a professional teacher, you need to be always learning and keeping up to date.
 You only benefit from it.

-As teachers, we don’t have hours to devote to morning routine habits, but maybe you can spare thirty minutes of your morning to start on the right foot (or breath).
+As teachers, we don’t have hours to devote to morning routine habits, like Steve Jobs, Margaret Thatcher, and Benjamin Franklin; But maybe you can spare thirty minutes of your morning to start on the right foot (or breath).
 You may not have enough time in your morning to check off all nine items.
 Heck, you may only have time for one or two.
 Whatever you do enjoy it!

 Login or Register